leomeinel/arch-install/README.md

 ## Post-installation (tty)

 :warning: | This is mandatory!
+Follow [this guide](https://wiki.debian.org/SecureBoot/VirtualMachine#Alternatively:_using_virt-manager) for virt-manager Secure Boot

 :information_source: | Boot into UEFI firmware setup utility, enable Secure Boot and clear all preloaded Secure Boot keys.